ashwinravi1259/docs-test-fork/docs/agent-wallet/intro.md

 - Can be enabled or disabled without removal
 - Execute specific operations on behalf of the Agent Wallet

+#### Terminology

+- **Registered**: When referring to tools from the Admin's perspective (e.g., "registered tools" are tools that have been added to the Agent Wallet by the Admin)
+- **Permitted**: When referring to tools from the Delegatee's perspective (e.g., "permitted tools" are tools that a specific delegatee is allowed to execute)

 ### Policies
 Policies are rules that govern how delegatees can use tools.
 Policies are also represented by [Lit Actions](../sdk/serverless-signing/overview.md) published on IPFS.
 They are called within the Tool Lit Action to enforce the policies.
 They:
 - Are immutable once published to IPFS